Skip to main content

 Contributors amgrissino

 In case of a disaster, fail over your primary on-premises VMware site to another on-premises VMware site or VMware Cloud on AWS.
+You can test the failover process to ensure success when you need it.

 Test the failover process

 During a failover test, virtual machines are temporarily created.
 BlueXP disaster recovery does not map the target volume.
-Instead, it makes a new FlexClone volume from the selected Snapshot, and a temporary datastore backing the FlexClone volume is mapped to the ESXi hosts.
+Instead, it makes a new FlexClone volume from the selected snapshot, and a temporary datastore backing the FlexClone volume is mapped to the ESXi hosts.

 This process doesn’t consume additional physical capacity on on-premises ONTAP storage or FSx for NetApp ONTAP storage in AWS.
 The original source volume is not modified and replica jobs can continue even during disaster recovery.